FelixMedicusf/DuetBenchmarking/README.md

 ## Cloud Infrastructure
 - Terraform needs to authenticate against the Google Cloud Platform.
-Currently we are using a token-based authentication.
+Our current implementation is using a token-based authentication.
 - First you need to setup the cloud infrastructure for both clusters of the SUT.
 To do so, change into the ``DuetBenchmarking/ExperimentSetup/Terraform/SUT`` directory and run ``terraform init`` followed by ``terraform apply --auto-approve``.
 - After that you need to set up the VMs in which the *Benchmarking Workers* are deployed.
 To do so, change into the ``DuetBenchmarking/ExperimentSetup/Terraform/BenchmarkingWorkers`` directory and run ``terraform init`` followed by ``terraform apply --auto-approve``.
 - After the benchmark was conducted, you can tear down the cloud infrastructure by applying ``terraform destroy  --auto-approve`` in the respective directory.